 Training classes will be required, as well as an in-home inspection to ensure your home meets all of the safety and environmental standards required for all foster homes.

 Along with the home inspection, a state representative will be assigned to meet with you in your home several times to get to know you and your family.
 This is what is referred to as the home study process.

 Each state has its own unique bedroom requirements for foster parents that you will need to become familiar with.

 Most people have heard of foster parents or the foster care system.
 But what exactly are foster parents?

-The need for foster parents is great, as there are many children who need a safe, loving home.
+The need for foster parents is great, as many children need a safe, loving home.
 Children are innocent participants in life’s challenges, and there are times when the state of Alaska must remove a child from their home until a solution to an existing problem is resolved.

 Who are these children that need to be placed into foster care?

-- Brothers and sisters who really need to stay together.
+- Brothers and sisters who need to stay together.